UPPER EAST REGION

 Villages have distinctive building styles that have evolved through the generations.
 The unique round huts of the Upper East Region are a key part of the visitor experience along with its communal activities that are part of a long tradition.

-Only 21 percent of the population live in towns, while the reminder live in widely dispersed rural settlements.
+Only 21 percent of the population live in towns, while the remainder lives in widely dispersed rural settlements.
 As the least urbanised area in Ghana, the Upper East Region offers a peaceful gateway for visitors.

 World’s Friendliest Crocodiles